In December 2017, we brought you Jason's personal experience with Angel Tree in "Just One Wish for Jason." The following is Part II of Jason's story.

 The number of children affected by incarceration is staggering: 2.7 million children in the United States today have a parent in prison.
 Having a mom or dad behind bars can be devastating, leaving a child to experience a unique combination of trauma, stigma, and shame.
 But through programs such as Angel Tree, showing children that they are loved, valued, and full of potential can change their lives forever.

-Justin knows what that's like.
-His father signed him up for Angel Tree Christmas when Justin was in the fourth grade.
-Now, as an Angel Tree volunteer, Justin hoped to reach into the lives of kids who desperately need a role model.
+Jason knows what that's like.
+His father signed him up for Angel Tree Christmas when Jason was in the fourth grade.
+Now, as an Angel Tree volunteer, Jason hoped to reach into the lives of kids who desperately need a role model.

-Then Justin saw 7-year-old Alex* playing in the grass alone.
+Then Jason saw 7-year-old Alex* playing in the grass alone.